cnnarayanchavan/GitDemo/README.md

 * in this concepts props means the properties that we are going to pass into the component that we are defined in the main App.js file
 * so like function parameter and passing the values for these parameter

   ## unnderstood : Props are read-only

+  ## prop types
+* prop types.string , objects, array ect we can have any type of properties